szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Pennyworth/README.md

 ![login](./Screenshots/pennylogin3.png)

 `Jenkins Script Console` is a powerful feature in `Jenkins`, which is a popular open-source automation server used for continuous integration and continuous delivery (CI/CD).
-The `Script Console` allows administrators to execute Groovy scripts directly within the `Jenkins` environment.
+The `Script Console` allows administrators to execute `Groovy` scripts directly within the `Jenkins` environment.
 This feature provides a way to automate and manage `Jenkins` instances programmatically.
-Using the `Script Console`, administrators can perform complex automation tasks and administrative actions by leveraging Groovy, a scripting language that is similar to Java but more concise and flexible.
+Using the `Script Console`, administrators can perform complex automation tasks and administrative actions by leveraging `Groovy`, a scripting language that is similar to Java but more concise and flexible.
 The scripts have direct access to the Jenkins API, allowing interaction with all aspects of the `Jenkins` server, such as job configurations, build triggers, and system settings.
 Commands entered into the `Script Console` are executed in real-time, making it a powerful tool for immediate changes and troubleshooting.

 Given our access to this, we can try to execute a command that will give us a `reverse shell` back to our local machine.